awsdocs/aws-greengrass-developer-guide/doc_source/module1.md

       cd /boot/
       ```

    1. Use a text editor to open `cmdline.txt`\.
-Add the following line to the end of the file\.
+Append the following to the end of the existing line, not as a new line\.

       ```
       cgroup_enable=memory cgroup_memory=1